 - Shop with friends or family.
-There is safety in numbers — and the more the merrier!
+There is safety in numbers — and the more, the merrier!

 - Carry your packages with you.
 Do not bring them to your vehicle then go back into the mall or store.
-If you must store them in your vehicle, place them in the trunk or out of view.
+If you must store them in your car, place them in the trunk or out of view.

 - Keep a close eye on your purse or wallet.
-Packed stores and malls are heaven for pickpockets.
+Packed stores and malls are like heaven for pickpockets.
 Carry only the amount of cash you need.
 Use credit or debit cards if possible.

 - At home, keep all windows and doors locked.
 Keep curtains and blinds closed, making it more difficult for someone to see under your tree.